-Focus on Energy is funded by the state’s investor-owned energy utilities, as required under Wis.
+Focus on Energy is funded by Wisconsin’s investor-owned energy utilities, as required under Wis.
 Stat. § 196.374(2)(a), and participating municipal and electric cooperative utilities.
-To participate in Focus on Energy programs, residents or business owners must be customers of a participating utility.

-Administers Focus on Energy program, and is responsible for overall contract management and coordination of specific program offerings, utility coordination, umbrella marketing and communication activities, and reporting to SEERA and the PSC.
+As administrator of the Focus on Energy program, APTIM is responsible for overall contract management and coordination of program solutions, umbrella marketing and communication activities, utility coordination, and reporting to SEERA and the PSC.

-Serves as the fiscal agent.
-In a fiduciary capacity, It receives, distributes and accounts for statewide energy efficiency and renewable energy funds under Act 141.
+WIPFLi serves as Focus on Energy’s fiscal agent.
+In a fiduciary capacity, it receives, distributes and accounts for statewide energy efficiency and renewable energy funds as directed under 2005 Wisconsin Act 141.

-Performs audits to ensure that Program Administrators, contractors and subcontractors comply with the Policy and Procedures Manual created for Focus on Energy as well as contractual requirements.
+BAKER TILLY performs audits to ensure that program administrators, contractors and subcontractors comply with contractual requirements and the Focus on Energy Policy and Procedures Manual.

-Leads a team of evaluation experts to quantify the energy saving impacts of the Focus on Energy Program on Wisconsin’s citizens and economy.
-The evaluators are charged with independently verifying Program Administrator reports of energy savings.
+The CADMUS Group leads a team of evaluation experts that quantify the energy saving impacts of Focus on Energy to Wisconsin’s economy and citizens.
+Their work includes independently verifying the program administrator’s reports of energy savings.

 Provides oversight of the statewide energy efficiency and renewable energy programs, including: review and approval of the Program Administrator selected by the utilities and of the contracts between the utilities and Program Administrator for the administration of statewide programs; contracting with one or more independent parties for an annual performance evaluation and financial audits of the statewide programs; requiring each energy utility to spend the amount required to fund statewide energy efficiency and renewable resource programs; and managing day-to-day program activities.